How to make the most of open plan living with bespoke room dividers

 There are a number of things you can do to create an open plan house, helping your space seem much lighter as a result.

 What makes an interior design open plan?

 Open plan designs are typically defined by the reduced number of supporting walls.
 Additional floors are supported by other methods such as hidden steel beams.

-Open plans allow for better air circulation, as there are less walls to block the movement of any breeze or air flow.
+Open plans allow for better air circulation, as there are fewer walls to block the movement of any breeze or airflow.
 The idea is to keep the space as open as possible, so try not to fill the space with extra furniture.